anirudh1804/made-template/project/project-plan.md

 1. Data Preparation: Sort, subset,remove unwanted data and arrange the rows and columns.
 2. Data Integration: Compare the behaviour of datasets based on a common factor.
-3. Data Analysis: TODO:Calculate summary statistics and create visualizations to explore trends and patterns.
+3. Data Analysis and visualisation: Calculate summary statistics and create visualizations to explore trends and patterns.
 4. Correlation Analysis: TODO:Calculate correlation coefficients and perform hypothesis testing to determine the strength and significance of the relationship.
 5. Drawing Conclusions: TODO:Present findings regarding the correlation between temperature and CO2 emissions in India.
-6. Data Visualization: TODO:Create informative visualizations to illustrate the relationship and regional variations

 [i1]: https://github.com/jvalue/made-template/issues/1